Can You Wear a Belly Wrap After a C-Section? A Doula's Honest Answer

 • Breathe deeply

-• Walk comfortably
+• Walk Comfortable

 If you feel pressure on the scar itself, or sharp pain when you sit, the wrap is too tight or too low.
 Re-tie an inch higher.

-Step-by-step — wrapping safely after a C-section
+Step-by-step: Wrapping safely after a C-section

 1. Get surgeon's clearance at your 1–2 week check.